bergaminiSG/Fastservice-API/Activities.md

 Activities
 ===============

-<h2> GET Activity
+<h2> GET Activities

-`GET /Activity.json` will receive an activity executed by a Fastservice user account.
+`GET /Activities.json` will return the activities executed by a Fastservice user account, from a specified date-time.

-This method il mainly used by outer back-end systems to receive back information of actvities executed.
-For example: a customer post a ticket to a supplier, then he get the supplier's activity back.

 ```
     "TicketID": 149087659,